Arappalayam Bus Terminus

 Arappalayam Bus Terminus is an important mofussil bus terminus in Arappalayam in Madurai in the Indian state of Tamil Nadu.

 Overview

-It is the one of the old bus terminus in Madurai city to provide the Moffusil bus service for the following cities like Coimbatore, Tirupur, Dindigul, Theni, Karur, Namakkal, Oddanchatram, Erode, Cumbum, Bodinayakanur, Periyakulam, Pollachi, Ooty, Palani and Salem.
+It is one of the old bus terminus in Madurai city to provide the Moffusil bus service for the following cities like Coimbatore, Tirupur, Dindigul, Theni, Karur, Namakkal, Oddanchatram, Erode, Cumbum, Bodinayakanur, Periyakulam, Pollachi, Ooty, Palani and Salem.

 Services

-Being located on the outskirts of Madurai city, the terminus has ten bays to handle more number of mofussil buses.
+Being located on the heart of Madurai city, the terminus has ten bays to handle more number of mofussil buses.
 The terminus is utilised by TNSTC, SETC, Kerala State Road Transport Corporation, and Karnataka State Road Transport Corporation.
+The Outer Road of the Bus Terminus is converted to One-way road and Town buses to Tirumangalam, Thiruparankundram, Palanganatham, Pasumalai, M.G.R Bus Terminus, Periyar Bus stand, Melur, Tiruvadhavur terminate on the road.

 Amenities

 The facilities available in Arappalayam bus stand includes below.